AlexTrejo92/Project-Moodify/README.md

 # Project-Moodify
-Application developed for the First Project from the EdX &amp; Tec de Monterrey Bootcamp
+Application developed for the First Project from the EdX &amp; Tec de Monterrey Bootcamp.

+## Description

+## Usage